-Nothing can be done to totally prevent hairballs in cats, but there are things you can do to reduce the likelihood your cat will have hairballs or reduce their frequency.
+Unfortunately, you can’t totally prevent hairballs in cats.
+However, there are a few things you can do to reduce the frequency of hairballs as well as the likelihood that your cat will get them.

 1. Regular Cat Grooming